WDcodec/Encode-Decode-Project/README.md

 ```

 ### Polynomial Support
-support of Polynomial data structure
+Support of Polynomial data structure

 An example of multiplying 2 polynomials:
 ```